A COLLECTION

 If you don’t have an Adobe Acrobat PDF file READING program, you can download a FREE version HERE.

-PDF files do NOT have a “return link” to this page.
+Some of the NEW PDF files have return links to this page.

 SO … “BOOKMARK” this page before you click on any link!